daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Rang 2:** Choose a low-Rang ability that grants one of the benefits the focus theme promises, one that's presumably not immediately related to the one provided at Rang 1.
 That said, if a defense wasn't provided at Rang 1, Rang 2 is a good place to add it.

 **Rang 3:** Choisissez deux capacités de rang intermédiaire.
-Donnez-les tous les deux comme options pour la Motivation; le PJ choisira l'un ou l'autre.
+Donnez-les tous les deux comme options pour le Focus; le PJ choisira l'un ou l'autre.
 One option should provide one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier Rangs.

 The other option should include a method of attack if none has previously been granted.
 Alternatively, if the lower-Rang abilities don't quite get the character where they need to be, this option might further increase a capability unlocked at a lower Rang.